jlcanela/nginx-openshift-docker-image/README.md

 ## Known issues

-* Logs are not written to the `/var/log/nginx` volume by default, because of https://github.com/docker/docker/issues/6880
+* Logs are not written to the standard output by default, because of https://github.com/docker/docker/issues/6880 - TL;DR we can't use `/dev/stdout` and `/dev/stderr` without being `root` until Docker 1.9.